 Housed in the 1903 vintage palace of Nan’s last two feudal lords, this museum first opened its doors in 1973.
-In terms of collection and content, it’s one of the country’s better provincial museums, and has English labels for most items.
-It was closed for renovations at the time of writing but is expected to reopen with much the same focus.
+It’s one of the country’s better provincial museums, featuring exhibits on Nan's ethnic minorities, local history and Buddhism, and there are English labels for most items.

 On the 2nd floor are exhibits on Nan history, archaeology, local architecture, royal regalia, weapons, ceramics and religious art.
-Of the latter, the museum’s collection of Buddha images includes some rare Lanna styles as well as the floppy-eared local styles.
-Also on display on the 2nd floor is a rare ‘black’ elephant tusk said to have been presented to a Nan lord over 300 years ago by the Khün ruler of Chiang Tung (Kyaingtong).
+The museum’s collection of Buddha images includes some rare Lanna styles as well as the floppy-eared local styles.
+Also on display on the 2nd floor is a rare ‘black’ elephant tusk said to have been presented to a Nan lord more than 300 years ago by the Khün ruler of Chiang Tung (Kyaingtong).